8 Product Recommendation Strategies to Leverage for Your Online Store

 A customer clicking on a recommended product to make a purchase

 Did you know that around 85% of online shoppers report being influenced by product recommendations?
-This presents a golden opportunity for online store owners to turn turn online window-shoppers into loyal buyers that keep coming back.
+This presents a golden opportunity for online store owners to turn online window-shoppers into loyal buyers that keep coming back.
 That's why we've created this list of the 8 best product recommendation strategies to leverage for your online store.

 Meet the Expert